iamkroot/erp-gcal/README.md

 5. Inside the downloaded folder, run `pipenv install` in CMD or Terminal.

 ### Running
 Use `pipenv run python main.py` to start the program.
 During the first run, it will ask you to authorize the app to access your Google Calendar Account.
 Select your BITS Google Account here.
-Everything else will be handled by the script.
+Then, the script will do the following automatically:
+1. Login to your ERP, and fetch your registered courses from there.
+2. Read the timetable JSON file, if provided.
+Otherwise, it will parse the timetable excel file (\~15 secs) and save the JSON version for future use.
+3. Enroll you into the courses on Moodle CMS.
+4. Start generating Google Calendar events for each section, midsem and compre.

+## TODO
+- [ ] Check calendar for pre-existing events.
+Currently, if the script is run multiple times, it will create duplicate events.
+- [ ] Add argument parsing to enable command line control
+- [ ] Make CMS enrolment optional

 ## Contributing
 Feel free to create a new issue in case you find a bug/want to have a feature added.
 Proper PRs are welcome.